keshav-ramachandra/fall_2021/Questions.md

 ### 7. When we deploy from Remix on Ropsten where is the smart contract deployed?

+* When we select the Web3 provider, Remix uses Metamask to connect to one of the ethereum networks.
+MetaMask is a type of Ethereum wallet that bridges the gap between the user interfaces for Ethereum (e.g. Mist browsers, DApps) and the regular web (e.g. Chrome, Firefox, websites).

+  _What does Metamask do_ ??

+* Its function is to inject a JavaScript library called web3.js into the namespace of each page your browser loads.
+Web3.js is written by the Ethereum core team.
+MetaMask is mainly used as a plugin in chrome.

 ### 8. Where is mempool of transactions stored?